Henry-wxq/CS_Notes/README.md

 ## Set Up
 ### Device: Macbook Pro - M3 Max
 ### Procedure
-1. Install Homebrew by using the command on the official [website](https://brew.sh)
+1. Install 'Homebrew' by using the command on the official [website](https://brew.sh)
 2.